yshashanky/loadTetsingUsingK6/README.md

-# loadTetsingUsingK6
-Load Testing using K6
+# Load Testing using K6
+## As part of load testing following tests are performed on the API:
+- Spike Test
+- Soak Test
+- Stress Test
+- Load Test